-The following English language scores are in addition to Grade 12 English (or equivalent) if an English course is required for the program you're applying to.
+The following English language scores are in addition to Grade 12 English (or equivalent) if that is required for the program you're applying to.

-You are not required to provide an English proficiency test score if you meet the criteria for one of the following exceptions.
+You are not required to provide an English proficiency test score if you meet one of the following exceptions.

-Exception A: You have been educated in Canada and your first language is English or you are a bilingual Francophone Canadian.
+- You have been educated in Canada and your first language is English or

 - If your 4 most recent years of full-time education have been in a country other than Canada, the following conditions apply.

 - Official transcripts indicating subjects taught, grades achieved, and language of instruction must be provided by your high school and/or post-secondary institution(s) to support your claim.

 - We will also consider official letters from your school’s principal or head of guidance verifying that all subjects (excluding language courses) are taught in English.

 - Official documents must arrive by Waterloo's document deadline.

 - English as a Second Language programs do not qualify you for this exemption and cannot be included in the number of years of full-time education in an English-language school system.